List of figures, tables and boxes

 National biodiversity issues 134

 Can there be effective protected area management?
-Problems in reconciling
+Problems in reconciling the stakeholders 140

 Institutional change: Decentralization 143